versatica/mediasoup/doc/Building.md

 Generates the `worker/compile_commands_template.json` file which is a ["Clang compilation database"](https://clang.llvm.org/docs/JSONCompilationDatabase.html).

-It requires [Bear](https://github.com/rizsotto/Bear) and [jq](https://stedolan.github.io/jq/) command-line JSON processor.
-Install them in Debian/Ubuntu via `apt install bear jq` and in OSX via `brew install bear jq`.
+It requires [Bear](https://github.com/rizsotto/Bear).
+Install it in Debian/Ubuntu via `apt install bear` and in OSX via `brew install bear`.

 **NOTE:** For now, Bear version must be 2.1.X.